Skip to navigation Skip to content

-COLUMBIA, Mo. – University of Missouri Extension’s Plant Diagnostic Clinic, in partnership with the Missouri Department of Conservation, continues to offer free testing for all common oak tree diseases in 2025.
+COLUMBIA, Mo. – University of Missouri Extension’s Plant Diagnostic Clinic, in partnership with the Missouri Department of Conservation (MDC), continues to offer free testing for all common oak tree diseases.

-“We had a great season in 2024 as we received a total of 93 oak samples and diagnosed diseases including oak wilt, bacterial leaf scorch, tubakia leaf spot, anthracnose, cicada damage and so on,” says Peng Tian, director of the Plant Diagnostic Clinic on the MU campus.
+“We had a great season in 2025, as we received over 100 oak samples and diagnosed diseases including tubakia leaf spot, bacterial leaf scorch, oak wilt, anthracnose, leaf galls and so on,” says Peng Tian, director of the Plant Diagnostic Clinic on the MU campus.

-“This allowed us to monitor the prevalence of the common diseases currently in Missouri and scout for new or invasive diseases of oaks to better assist MDC and the Missouri Department of Agriculture with controlling forest pest problems,” Tian says.
+“This allowed us to monitor the prevalence of the common diseases currently affecting oak trees in Missouri and scout for new or invasive diseases to better assist MDC with controlling forest pest problems,” Tian says.
 “With this service, we hope to continue collecting information on the location and host species of oak diseases across the state and monitor the tree health of the state.”

-Oak wilt symptoms first appear in late spring or early summer in red oak.
+In red oak trees, oak wilt symptoms first appear in late spring or early summer.
 Leaves discolor, wilt and fall, first at the top of the tree and later at the tips of lateral branches.
 Leaves turn a dull, bronzed brown at the tips and along the outer margins.
 Similar symptoms appear in white oak trees in mid-to-late summer.
 Trees infected for two or more years commonly develop isolated dead branches in the crown.

 Bacterial leaf scorch infects the xylem of susceptible trees and prevents transport of water and nutrients.
 There is no cure for bacterial leaf scorch on oak, and trees die in 5-8 years.
-Symptoms are like those of drought stress and can only be diagnosed by laboratory analysis.
+Symptoms may look like drought stress and can only be diagnosed by laboratory analysis.

-If you suspect either disease in your trees, Tian recommends sending a sample for testing and confirmation to the diagnostic clinic.
+If you suspect either disease in your trees, Tian recommends sending samples to the clinic for testing and confirmation.

 Video